OpenNebula/docs/source/deployment/vmware_infrastructure_setup/datastore_setup.rst

 * Only one disk is allowed per directory in the vCenter datastores.
 * Datastore names cannot contain spaces.
 * Image names and paths cannot contain spaces.
-* Datastores that form DRS Clusters are not supported.

 Requirements
 ================================================================================